slipwayhq/slipway_docs/blog/2025-05-27-eink-energy-dashboard.md

 Not only that, but it was the perfect example to show how you can use Slipway to build modular, reusable Components that can be assembled into beautiful dashboards.

-In this post I go through George's dashboard section by section and build a Slipway Component for each.
+In this post I go through George's dashboard section by section and build a Slipway Component for each bit.
+The Slipway version is going to be modular in the sense that:

+- You can plug in your own data providers.
+Not everyone is going to be with Octopus Energy, or have a GivEnergy battery, so I need to let people swap out those Components with ones relevant to them.

-The Slipway version is modular in the sense that you can plug in your own data providers, and also modular in the sense that you can pick and choose the components, move things around, change the aspect ratio, theme, and supplement it with your own components.
+- You can pick and choose the components, move things around, change the aspect ratio, theme, and supplement it with your own components.

-Here's a diagram showing each Component we're going to build, with the two data provider Components in the top left, and lines showing how the data flows from the data providers to the visualization:
+Here's a diagram showing each Component we're going to build, with the two data provider Components in the top left, and lines showing how the data flows from the data providers to the visualizations:

 ![Annotated Dashboard](/img/blog/eink-energy-dashboard-annotated.png)

-## The Plan

-As I mentioned, I'm not just going to do a mindless copy of George's dashboard.
-I'm going to make a few improvements:

-- I'm going to separate the data collection from the visualizations so that people can easily plug in their own data providers.
-Not everyone is going to be with Octopus Energy, or have a GivEnergy battery, so I need to let people swap out those Components with ones relevant to them.

-- I'm going to split the visualizations into independent Components so that people can mix and match the parts which interest them, create their own layouts, and add more information if they need it.

 Like George, I have a house battery and solar panels, and an Octopus Energy tariff.